 The online petition form will provide question prompts that will serve as a personal statement, however, it may be helpful to draft your statement beforehand.
-A well-written personal statement should total roughly 1–2 pages, be highly detailed, chronological, and well-organized.
+A well-written personal statement should be highly detailed, chronological, and well-organized.
+When all questions on the form are completed it should total roughly 1–2 pages.
 It’s very helpful to get feedback from your academic advisor; if you have been away from campus and no longer have an advising contact, please contact your college’s advising program.
 Students can also use the writing center or a family member for support in crafting their statement.

 - The first sentence of your petition should say: “I am submitting a retroactive withdrawal petition for _______ semester.”

 For example: “I am petitioning to withdraw from the Fall 2017 semester”